-I got excited, because isn't this what I had been working for?
-For things to go back to way they were?
+I got excited because isn't this what I had been working for?
+For things to go back to the way they were?
 I thought that’s what I wanted...

 If you think about it, isn't that what we always want when we are going through the hard stuff.
 I have thought many times in life, “I just want things back to the way they used to be.”
 Was that really what I wanted?
 I thought it was, but as I think it through, who I was before wasn't really the person I wanted to go back to.